bsas/scene-backup-tool/README.md

 # Simple Scene Backup Tool
-This is a Foundry VTT module for pulling *every* player to a specific scene.
-If you have a large party and they are across various scenes, this adds a shortcut to pull the party together quickly  and easily.
+This is a Foundry VTT module for GMs to quickly backup and restore scenes.

 # Installation